Safeguarding your information

 At TrustAtlantic Bank, the security of customer information is a priority.
 We are strongly committed to the safety and confidentiality of your records.
 Every day, unscrupulous individuals are busy developing new scams targeting the unsuspecting public.
 One of the best ways to avoid fraud is to become an educated consumer.

 - Ensure that your own personal and business computer(s) has updated anti-virus and firewall protections.
 Apply security patches for all of your programs and operating systems regularly.

 - Passwords should be unique to you and changed regularly.
 Do not use birthdays or other numbers or words that may be easy for others to guess.
-Never write down your password, share your password or give it to another person.
+Never write down your password, share your password or give it to another person, including relatives and friends.

 - Sign up for no charge Internet Banking e-Statements to avoid having your paper statement sitting in an un-secure mailbox where it could be compromised.